 One example I've had my eye on for some time is a trip to Easter Island (IPC) from Santiago, Chile (SCL):

 This 10-hour round-trip lie-flat business class journey would currently cost 60,000 American miles or a similar amount of Delta SkyMiles—quite a poor redemption value in either case.
-It makes much more sense to purchase the flight (with a card such as The Platinum Card® from American Express that earns 5x points on up to $500,000 of airfare per year purchased directly through airlines and offers travel protections) and credit to one of LATAM's partners—such as Delta.
+It makes much more sense to purchase the flight (with a card such as The Platinum Card® from American Express that earns 5x points on up to $500,000 of airfare purchases per year purchased directly through airlines) and credit to one of LATAM's partners—such as Delta.

 Instead of spending a ton of miles for this redemption, you can earn over 7,000 Delta award miles, over 7,000 Medallion Qualifying Miles (MQM), and over 1,400 Medallion Qualifying Dollars (MQD) from this $384 round-trip.